islamibr/dot-files-and-my-system/README.md

   - nautilus for file management with GUI.
   - ntfs-3g for disk mount management.
   - lf for integration with st and tmux.
+  - imv and mvp for image and video view.

 ### Text Editing